Timadegbite/obafemi-owode-farmland-suitability/README.md

-Here’s a **clean, professional GitHub description** you can paste directly.
-It reads like a serious geospatial project, not a casual upload.

----

-## README.md

 ### **Farmland Suitability Analysis — Obafemi Owode LGA, Ogun State, Nigeria**

 This project presents a **GIS-based multi-criteria land suitability analysis** developed to identify optimal areas for agricultural expansion within **Obafemi Owode Local Government Area (LGA), Ogun State, Nigeria**.